Delayed introduction, contact variation, and susceptible dynamics explain spatial asynchrony during Korea’s large pertussis outbreak

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Infectious disease outbreaks typically exhibit a large-scale, spatial synchrony, reflecting coupling through shared environmental forcing and human mobility.
+Infectious disease outbreaks typically exhibit a large-scale spatial synchrony, reflecting coupling through shared environmental forcing and human mobility.
 During South Korea’s unprecedented large pertussis outbreak in 2024—2025, however, asynchronous epidemic patterns were observed throughout the country: some regions experienced two epidemic waves, while others regions experienced only the first or second wave.
-Using high-resolution surveillance data from 252 municipalities and a simple transmission model, we show that heterogeneity in introduction timing and local susceptibility can drive such fine-scale asynchrony even when transmission is spatially homogeneous.
-These results redefine epidemic synchrony as a condition contingent not only on shared transmission dynamics, but also on variation in initial epidemic conditions.
+Integrating high-resolution surveillance data from 252 municipalities and a Bayesian transmission model, I show that heterogeneity in introduction timing and differences in local contact levels can drive such fine-scale asynchrony even when temporal variation in transmission is spatially homogeneous.
+In particular, contact variation can drive differential levels of susceptible depletion, thus shaping the potential for multiple epidemic waves.
+This analysis offers a perspective on spatiotemporal epidemic dynamics that depart from classical epidemic theory.